A Prudent Framework for Understanding Risk-Awareness in Demand Response: Prudent demand models

 \end{corollary}

-\begin{proof} We Intuitively prove this Corollary.
-Due to the discount factor $A, A<1$, the influence of state value in stage $t$ causes gradually fewer actions following the transition to the prior stages.
-This finally results in a zero action after some transitions (suppose it is $t-\tau_0$) and the state $x_{\tau} \approx 0$, $\tau \leq \tau_0$.
-We can roughly express the following,
+\begin{proof} We provide an intuitive proof of this corollary.
+Due to the discount factor $A$ with $A<1$, the influence of the state value at stage $t$ diminishes gradually as it propagates backward through earlier stages.
+This degradation eventually results in a zero action after a certain number of transitions (denote this stage as $t-\tau_0$), where $x_{\tau} \approx 0$ for all $\tau \leq \tau_0$.
+The stage $\tau_0$ approximately satisfies: